Shakib Khan: 2011–2015

-In 2015, he starred in Sohail Arman's first project romantic war-based drama film This Is Love: Eito Prem opposite Afsana Ara Bindu for the first time.
+In 2015, he starred in Sohail Arman's first project romantic war-based drama film Eito Prem opposite Afsana Ara Bindu for the first time.
 The film performed well in box office and received mixed reviews from critics.
 He was nominated in the Meril Prothom Alo Awards for Best Actor in 2016.
 He starred in Aro Bhalobashbo Tomay directed by SA Haque Alik opposite Pori Moni and won the National Film Awards for Best Actor for the third time in his career for his role in the film as himself.
 It received positive reviews from critics, and considering its budget the film had commercial success at the box office.
 His next project FI Manik's Dui Prithibi was released before Eid al-Fitr of this year.
 In Eid al-Fitr of the year, he starred in Shahin Sumon's project Love Marriage.
 The film open to a good at box office and received positive reviews from and his performance, especially his Dakaiya accent is highly praised by the critics.
-Mohaiminul Islam of The Daily Star noted that, "The movie is a solid source of entertainment with Shakib Khan adorned in “traditional” white Punjabi, lungi and his flawless Dhakaiya accent.
+Mohaiminul Islam of The Daily Star noted that, "The movie is a solid source of entertainment with Shakib Khan adorned in "traditional" white Punjabi, lungi and his flawless Dhakaiya accent.
 His talent as an actor shines through, despite the absurdity of some sequences like using a helicopter to travel to Shyamoli from Old Dhaka."
-Tanvir Tareq also noted on The Daily Ittefaq "Especially after the entry of Shakib Khan, the way in which he has been performing impeccably in pure Dhaka accent, his performance is to be commended."
+Tanvir Tareq also noted on The Daily Ittefaq "Especially after the entry of Shakib Khan, the way in which he has been performing impeccably in pure Dhakaiya accent, his performance is to be commended."
 His next project romantic action film Rajababu: The Power directed by Badiul Alam Khokon was released in Eid al-Adha.
 Where he played as titular role opposite Apu Biswas and Bobby.
 The film was released in more than 152 theaters, which was a record number for any Bangladeshi film at that time.
 The film was successful at the box office and has received critical acclaimed.